grpc/proposal/L46-core-tls-credential-API.md

 // A CertificateVerifier that will perform hostname verification, to see if the
 // target name set from the client side matches the identity information
-// specified on the server's certificate. class HostNameCertificateVerifier : public CertificateVerifier {
+// specified on the server's certificate.
+// This will be used as the default verifier if no verification is otherwise
+// set.
+class HostNameCertificateVerifier : public CertificateVerifierInterface {
  public:
   HostNameCertificateVerifier();
 };